IsmailovKamil/DataCamp/README.md

 My profile on [DataCamp](https://www.datacamp.com/profile/kismailo).

-All courses and projects are completed by me and retrieved from [DataCamp](https://www.datacamp.com/) E-learning platform.
+All courses and projects are completed by me and retrieved from the [DataCamp](https://www.datacamp.com/) E-learning platform.